SkillsFundingAgency/dfc-devops/DockerFiles/AzureDevOpsAgents/jmeter-agent.md

 # jMeter Azure DevOps Agent

-An Azure DevOps agent that includes the jMeter utility and pluggins.
-This image is developed from [justb4/jmeter](https://hub.docker.com/r/justb4/jmeter).
+An Azure DevOps agent that includes the jMeter utility (TBD) and pluggins.

 ## Instructions for use